 The first step is to attend one of the two courses listed below, and you’re on your way.
 The minimum age to become a rugby union referee is 14.

-You need to attend a course called; Level 1 – Refereeing Children.
+You need to attend the Old Mutual Wealth Kids First Refereeing Children course.
 This course is designed to provide new referees with the core skills to be able to referee rugby union safely and confidently.
 It takes 3 hours and is a mixture of practical and classroom based activities.

-If you wish to start refereeing U13 and above…
+If you wish to start refereeing U14 and above…

-You need to attend a course called; Level 2 – Refereeing the 15-a-side game.
+You need to attend a course called the England Rugby Refereeing Award.
 This course is for new and developing referees wanting to referee the 15-a-side game and will equip delegates with the skills and confidence to do so effectively.
-It takes 12 hours and is a mixture of practical and classroom based activities.
+It is a 2 day course and is a mixture of practical, classroom and online learning activities.

 Young Match Official Programme